 In separate bowl combine melted butter, milk, sour cream, egg, and maple syrup.
 Blend with mixer.

 Add in flour mixture and blend into wet ingredients until smooth.

 Add spoonfuls of batter into mini-muffin tins coated with cooking spray or melted coconut oil.
 (Use the good stuff!
 I use Chosen Foods Avocado Oil Spray) Make sure muffin cups are only about half full at this point -- adding the hotdog will fill it up a lot more!

 Take cut up hotdogs and push into batter until just the top is showing.
 This should cause the muffin mixture to raise up to the top of the muffin cup.

 Bake for about 15 minutes or until edges brown and a toothpick inserted comes out clean.

 Pretend you're at the fair and enjoy!
 (P.S.
 This recipes makes about 24 corndog muffins.)

-I’m Amanda!
-I’m a Pilates & Barre Master Trainer, Nutritional Therapy Practitioner, Managing Director with Beautycounter, recently retired military wife, and mother of two very energetic boys.
+I’m a Pilates & Barre Master Trainer, Nutritional Therapy Practitioner, Executive Director with Beautycounter, recently retired military wife, and mother of two very energetic boys.